For several reasons, towns and settlements that once flourished are abandoned and become ghost towns.

 ~~

 Acres, Clark County – Post Office 1887-1954 – The town has been vacant for several years.
-A few buildings remain on the townsite, including an elevator & old school.
+A few buildings remain on the townsite, including a grain elevator & old school.

 Alcove, Marshall County – Now a well-preserved park.
 This was never an official town but was a stop on the Oregon Trail.
 Numerous carvings in the spring’s rocks feature travelers’ initials and other things.
 A member of the Donner Party is buried nearby.